pfroud/JVisa/comparison-of-visa-implementations/rohde-and-schwarz/readme.md

 RsVisaTester has buttons to open RsVisaConfigure and RsVisaTrace.

-The conflict manager is inside a "RsVisa Properties" window, which you get to by clicking by clicking on the wrench icon in RsVisaConfigure.
+The conflict manager is inside a "RsVisa Properties" window, which you get to by clicking on the wrench icon in RsVisaConfigure.

 You can't open the programming manual or examples from any of the Help menus.